Menna Gallie: Belfast

+Cambridge

+The Gallies left Northern Ireland in 1967 upon Bryce's appointment as Professor of Political Science in Peterhouse, Cambridge.
+In his history of British intellectuals from World War II to Thatcherism, Scottish historian Colin Kidd referred to the 'suppressed cold war' which existed in Oxbridge after World War II 'between spouse and don, or between spouse and an different and demanding college' and that occasionally 'matters would erupt into the open.'
+He continued:

+'In 1968 Menna Gallie, wife of the Cambridge professor of political science and fellow of Peterhouse W.B.
+Gallie, complained in the pages of the dons' own magazine that fellows' wives constituted an unacknowledged "guilty secret".
+Why she wondered, were wives made so unwelcome: "What the hell are the colleges trying to do.
+Break up our marriages?
+But she was conscious that in raising a complaint she was doing no more than "shaking a puny fist at a remote, indifferent universe of dons that sees me through a claret glass darkly".'

+Shortly afterwards, Gallie also wrote a critical review of Germaine Greer's 1970 book, The Female Eunuch, which was published in the Cambridge Review.
+In it she took issue with her summation of Greer's conclusion that "Man is the enemy; so is the family and so is marriage" by citing "For God's sake hold your tongue and let me love", the first line of the poem The Canonization, by John Donne, the 17th century metaphysical poet.

+Bryce retired in 1976.
+When he did so, the Gallies settled in their 'bolt hole' in Newport, Pembrokeshire, which they used when they were living in Ystradgynlais.

 Literary career

 While in Northern Ireland, and at the age of 40, Gallie began her literary career with the publication of her first novel, Strike for a Kingdom (1959).
-Soon afterwards she wrote two novels in quick succession, Man’s Desiring (1960), a campus novel, and The Small Mine (1962), an industrial novel.
+Soon afterwards she wrote two novels in quick succession, Man's Desiring (1960), a campus novel, and The Small Mine(1962), an industrial novel.

-Northern Ireland inspired Gallie to write two novels about it.
-One novel, the 1968 Travels with a Duchess, was partly inspired by her visit to Dubrovnik in the former Yugoslavia (now Croatia) as the Northern Ireland representative at a PEN International (Poets, Essayists, Novelists) conference.
-The other novel was the 1970 You’re Welcome to Ulster, which drew upon Gallie's experience there as an active member of its Labour Party.
+Gallie wrote two novels about Northern Ireland.
+Travels with a Duchess (1968) was partly inspired by her visit to Dubrovnik in the former Yugoslavia (now Croatia) as the Northern Ireland representative at a Pen (Poets, Essayists, Novelists) International conference.
+You're Welcome to Ulster (1970) drew upon Gallie's experience there as an active member of its Labour Party.

-Gallie found Cambridge 'pretentious and hostile to women.'
+Gallie found Cambridge "pretentious and hostile to women."
 Consequently, she was not inspired to write a novel about it.
-Instead, she wrote her 1986 novel These Promiscuous Parts about South West Wales and she produced the first English translation of the Welsh-language novel Un Nos Ola Leuad by Caradog Prichard.
+Instead, she wrote her 1986 novel These Promiscuous Parts about South West Wales.
+And she produced the first English translation of the Welsh-language novel Un Nos Ola Leuad, Full moon, by Caradog Prichard.